Stably Embedded Pairs of Ordered Abelian Groups: Notation and preliminaries

 \begin{definition} Let $(G,\val)$ be a valued abelian group, and let $(a_i)_{i\in I}$ be a sequence in $G$, with $I$ a well-ordered index set with no maximal element. \begin{itemize} \item The sequence $(a_i)_{i \in I}$ is called \textit{pseudo-Cauchy} if there is $\alpha \in I$ such that for all $\alpha< i<j<k$, $\val(a_i-a_j) < \val(a_j -a_k)$. \item If $(a_i)_{i \in I}$ is a pseudo-Cauchy sequence, an element $a\in G$ is called a \emph{pseudo-limit} of $(a_i)_{i \in I}$ if there exists $\alpha \in I$ such that for all $\alpha< i<j$, $\val(a_i-a)=\val(a_i-a_j)$. \item $(G,\val)$ is called \emph{pseudo-complete} if every pseudo-Cauchy sequence in $G$ admits a pseudo-limit in $G$. \end{itemize} \end{definition}

-As for the notion of maximality, we relativise the notion of pseudo-completeness to an extension $H/G$ of valued abelian groups. \begin{definition} We say that $H/G$ is \emph{pseudo-complete} if every pseudo-Cauchy sequence in $G$ admitting a pseudo-limit in $H$ admits a pseudo-limit in $G$. \end{definition}
+\begin{remark} If $(a_i)_{i\in I}$ is a pseudo-Cauchy sequence in some valued group $(G,\val)$, then $(\val(a_i))_i$ is eventually strictly increasing or eventually constant. \end{remark} As for the notion of maximality, we relativise the notion of pseudo-completeness to an extension $H/G$ of valued abelian groups. \begin{definition} We say that $H/G$ is \emph{pseudo-complete} if every pseudo-Cauchy sequence in $G$ admitting a pseudo-limit in $H$ admits a pseudo-limit in $G$. \end{definition}

 Throughout the paper, if $(a_i)_{i \in I}$ is a sequence of elements in a valued group $G$, we will say that an assertion about its elements holds for $a_i$ \emph{eventually} if there is some $i_0 \in I$ such that it holds for all $a_i$ with $i \ge i_0$.